 Trier is located in Germany.
 This town has a rich history with Roman structures dating back to 180 BC.
 Visit this town for exploring Imperial Baths, amphitheaters, Roman bridges, the old town, and Cathedral Square.
 The walking tour of the old town is very popular with tourists.

 You can reach Trier via car in an hour.
 Trains are available and it takes 1.25 hours to arrive in Trier from Luxembourg City.

 Special Mention: Amneville Zoo

 Zoo De’ Amneville is located in France and makes an excellent day trip if traveling with kids and family.
 The zoo shelters over 2000+ animals and a variety of wildlife species.

 If you happen to extend your stay in Luxembourg City, here are some of the places where you can stay.

-Melia Luxembourg – A 4 star hotel located in the heart of Luxembourg City
+Melia Luxembourg – A 4-star hotel located in the heart of Luxembourg City

-- Great location, walk-able distance from the Notre Dame Cathedral
+- Great location, walkable distance from the Notre Dame Cathedral

-- Hotel offers free WiFi and breakfast.
+- The hotel offers free WiFi and breakfast.